lukstafi/navi-parens/README.md

 ## Release Notes

+See the changelog file for a detailed list of features and changes!

 ### 0.9

 Initial release of Navi Parens.
 The main missing features are multiple cursors support and multicharacter delimiters support.

-### 1.0
+### 0.9.9

 * Bug fixes, yay!
 And simpler code.
 * When the block scope and the brackets scope are non-containing overlapping, consistently prefer the farther-out target position.
 * Optimization: don't invalidate Jump-To-Bracket cache on block mode change.
+* More Emacs-inspired key bindings: delete `alt+d`, delete word `ctrl+alt+d`.

+## Planned Releases

+### 1.0.0

 * Emacs functionality: recenter the view (middle-to-cursor, top-to-cursor, bottom-to-cursor) `alt+.`.
-* More Emacs-inspired key bindings: delete `alt+d`, delete word `ctrl+alt+d`.
 * Make the Navi-Parens-bound "move past next/previous word" consistently move past an alphanumeric word, rather than using the built-in `ctrl+rightArrow` / `ctrl+leftArrow` functionality.
 * Add more tests.

-## Planned Releases

 ### 1.1